Old English Bible translations: Gospels from the South, East and North

+At around the same time (~950–970), the Northumbian glosses were transferred to the Irish-Vulgate Latin Rushworth Gospels, except a priest named Farman wrote a Wessex or Mercian gloss for the Gospel of Matthew and some of John.

 At about the same time as the Wessex Gospels (~990), the priest Ælfric of Eynsham produced an independent translation of the Pentateuch with books of Joshua and Judges.
 His translations were used for the illustrated Old English Hexateuch.

+Seemingly unrelated to Ælfric's translation are two versions of the Gospels: